koutto/jok3r/README.md

 ![Jok3r_short_demo](./pictures/short_demo.gif)

-Specific options
+Context-specific options
 ----
-In order to understand how specific options work, let us take a simple example: <br />
+In order to understand how context-specific options work, let us take a simple example: <br />
 On a pentest, the target is a website (https://www.targetsite.com).
 The tester navigates on this website and detects that it is running the CMS _Drupal_, therefore the language in use is _PHP_ (easy fingerprinting as such can be easily done using the browser add-on _Wappalyzer_ for example, see https://wappalyzer.com).
 However, let us assume that the tester is still not sure about the undelying web server.
 Knowing that, he will use the following specific options against the service HTTP:
 * `ssl=True` because HTTPS is used